-There are other possible explanations for why Zimbabwe’s diamond wealth has failed to materialize.
-It could be, for instance, that the Marange diamond deposit was never as big as predicted, that the diamonds being found are of unexpectedly poor quality, or that the mining companies have found it uneconomical to mine for deeper lying stones.
+There are other explanations for why Zimbabwe’s diamond wealth has failed to materialize.
+It could be that the Marange diamond deposit was never as big as predicted.
+It could be that the diamonds being found are of unexpectedly poor quality, or that mining companies have found it too costly to mine for deeper lying stones.
 One company, Mbada Diamonds, this month slashed in half its employees’ salaries, citing poor mine productivity.

 Regardless, the diamond industry owes a deep debt to the Zimbabwean people.
 In 2008, the Zimbabwean army massacred more than 200 people in the Marange diamond fields to make way for diamond mining, then local enslaved adults and children.
 The international community hoped that by transferring diamond mining to private companies, diamonds would start to become a net positive for Zimbabwe.
 It’s unclear now if that will ever happen.